 Tables

 Table 1.
 A comparison across studies of the type of performance data collected for consumer and resource.
 We define a life-history study as one that collected data at the individual level and a food-web study as one that collected data at the population or community (i.e., across species) level.
+Counts in the table are numbers of individual pair-wise interactions (n=46).